Last week I was lucky enough to demo a bike that for me was complete perfection.

 It’s a bike I could happily enter in enduro events as well as ride every day.
 It’s that notorious holy grail – the one bike to do it all.
 What’s more the frame design sets its own standard, as opposed to following the hydroformed swoopy crowd, with subtly kinked clean lines and distinctive hockey stick like seat stays.
 Not only that, the paint job is bold and beautiful, not dissimilar to other top euro brands such as BMC.

 It also has neat little touches, from the whimsical all directional ‘sortie’ label on the top tube to the simply practical and efficient sag indicator on the seat tube.
-It’s also damn easy to clean, a must in the
+It’s also damn easy to clean, a must in the UK.

 So what is it?
 It’s a lovely French supermodel called the Lapierre Zesty 914.
 I borrowed a demo from my local bike shop courtesy of the UK importer, Hotlines.
 And, I was genuinely sad to return it as I have never spent so much time grinning from ear to ear out on the trail.